AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/editor.md

 * Extendable - which can be simply extended with a new type for rendering and updating.
 * Pluggable - which can assist in the implementation of plugins.
-* Collaborative - which supports editing collaboration.
+* Collaborative - which supports multiple simultaneous editors.

-Inspired by slate.js and quill.js, the editor uses a tree structure(we called it `state_tree`) to describe the nodes in the document, and for the text node, uses the `delta` to describe it.
+Inspired by slate.js and quill.js, the editor uses a tree structure (we called it `state_tree`) to describe the nodes in the document, and for the text node, uses the `delta` to describe it.

 The benefits of the combination of `state_tree` and `delta` are